Skein module dimensions of mapping tori of the 2-torus: A simpler formula

 Our calculation of $\SL_2$-skein dimensions proceeds by giving a direct sum decomposition of $\Sk_G(M)$ in the more general case $G = \GL_N$ or $\SL_N$.
 Each of the direct summands in this decomposition can be interpreted as a $\gamma$-twisted version of the Hochschild homology of some algebra.
 One of these algebras will always be the $G$-skein algebra of $T^2$ (let us note that the Hochschild homology of the skein algebra has been considered in \cite{oblomkovDoubleAffineHecke2004,mclendonDetectingTorsionSkein2006, mclendonTracesSkeinAlgebra2007}).
 Our first main theorem is a decomposition of the $\gamma$-twisted Hochschild homology of the $G$-skein algebra.

 \begin{thm} Let $G = \GL_N$ or $\SL_N$, and $\gamma \in \Mod(T^2)$.
 Then

-where $W$ is the Weyl group of $G$ and $A$ is a certain algebra, and $A_{\gamma w}$ a twisted bimodule.
-Here, the direct sum ranges over conjugacy classes in the Weyl group, and the subscript $\Stab(w)$ denotes the space of coinvariants for the stabilizer subgroup of an element $w \in W$. \end{thm}
+where $W$ is the Weyl group of $G$ and $A$ is a quantum torus algebra (see Notation \ref{n-quantum-torus}), and $A_{\gamma w}$ a twisted bimodule (see Def. \ref{d-twisted-HH_0}).
+Here, the direct sum ranges over the set $\conj{W}$ of conjugacy classes in the Weyl group, and the subscript $\Stab(w)$ denotes the space of coinvariants for the centralizer subgroup of an element $w \in W$. \end{thm}

 This allows us to give a general decomposition for skein modules of mapping tori for $\GL_N$ and $\SL_N$.
 In the $\GL_N$ case only the twisted Hochschild homology of the skein algebra is required; in the $\SL_N$ case some further endomorphism algebras in the skein category appear.